 Related News Stories

 Until World War I, Harlem was an attractive neighborhood with a substantial Jewish population, but overcrowding led to its deterioration, culminating with a riot by residents in 1935.
-In the late 1990s, however, the situation began to change with the city’s reconstruction of the area’s transportation system, and the renewed popularity and growth at the City College of New York.
-Fueled by $300 million in grants from the Upper Manhattan Empowerment Zone, the neighborhood embarked on an ambitious revitalization project.
+In the late 1990s, however, the situation began to change with the city’s reconstruction of the area’s transportation system, as well as by the renewed popularity and growth at the City College of New York.
+Fueled by $300 million in grants from the Upper Manhattan Empowerment Zone, the area embarked on an ambitious revitalization project.

 In 1917, Harlem had a Jewish population 150,000; by 1930, it had fallen to 5,000 and had steadily dwindled after that.
 When Gansbourg arrived, a few hundred Jews lived there, with one functioning synagogue.

-For many years he would also travel to Norfolk, Va., to assist his sister and brother-in-law, Rabbi Aaron and Rachel Margolin, co-directors of Chabad Lubavitch of Tidewater, during the holidays and their major events.
+For many years, he also traveled to Norfolk, Va., to assist his sister and brother-in-law, Rabbi Aaron and Rachel Margolin, co-directors of Chabad Lubavitch of Tidewater, during the holidays and their major events.

 Rabbi Yosef B. Friedman, director of Kehot Publication Society, the Chabad-Lubavitch publishing arm, said that during Gansbourg's years in the printing industry, he “went beyond just [doing a] job.
 He was intimately involved in advising, initiating, designing and creating.”

 Friedman said that Gansbourg helped the publishing house move into new horizons in Chasidic publishing.
 One example was Gansbourg’s involvement in Kehot's Chasidic Heritage Series, where he helped to initiate the translation and elucidation of complicated discourses on Chabad philosophy.